foo123/Contemplate/README.md

 ![Contemplate](/screenshots/contemplate.jpg)

-This is a __proof-of-concept__ right now, yet fully working and extensible.
+This started as a a __proof-of-concept__ , yet is fully working and extensible.
 The inspiration came from an old post by _John Resig_ (http://ejohn.org/blog/javascript-micro-templating/)

 ###Notes: